 You may wonder what a chiropractor may need to diagnose and give the best possible adjustment.
 Does he or she just need to feel what is out of place, or are there other tools to give more data in a scientific way?

-Dr. Ryan Dopps discussed this in a live interview Q/A, and his responses were fascinating.
-He explained that in chiropractic the data from testing can give a more specific adjustment, with better outcomes.
+In chiropractic, the data from testing can give a more specific adjustment, with better outcomes.

 In order to test more how the body is functioning, Dr. Ryan uses the high-tech neurotherm scanner to test the physiology of the nervous system.
 To explain simply, the scanner is rolled along the spine to measure and map temperature readings.
 See it in action here.

-As Dr. Ryan explains, let’s say a subluxation, a misalignment of the vertebrae, is like a beaver dam.
+Let’s say a subluxation, a misalignment of the vertebrae, is like a beaver dam.
 The brain is the source, sending a flow of electrical energy and life force down the river of the spinal column, which will then flow into streams and creeks of nerves through the body.
 When that flow hits the subluxation, just like in a river, energy starts building up.
 It makes sense that in the body that area starts to heat up.
 The scanner picks up that anomaly.
 Then a chiropractic adjustment specific to that area removes the subluxation dam, allowing information, electricity and energy to flow once more.

 These diagnostic tools give data to show measurable improvement after an adjustment, and over the course of treatments.
 Before he was convinced to invest in the neurotherm scanner, Dr. Ryan used a digital surface thermometer to temperature difference patterns.
 He measured temperatures before and after adjustments at the Atlas fossa (indent behind the jawbone) in newborns and children for over a year.
 He saw that with even that more limited tool, he, as well as parents, could see and track improvement.

-Dr. Ryan and Dr. Denise keep the x-rays and nerve scans in patient charts to see at each appointment.
+Our chiropractors keep the x-rays and nerve scans in patient charts to see at each appointment.
 This allows them to not just rely on their memory, but see where patients have been subluxated and compare that to where they are currently.

 As an analytical person, Dr. Ryan loves having data and science validate what is happening and what needs to happen in the body.
 As chiropractic founder B.J.
 Palmer said “Chiropractic is specific, or it is nothing.”